The Trump-Ukraine Scandal, Explained - The Moscow Times

-A phone call between U.S. President Donald Trump and Ukrainian leader Volodymyr Zelenskiy has become a political flashpoint in Washington following reports that Trump repeatedly pressed Zelenskiy to investigate Democratic presidential hopeful Joe Biden and his son.
+A phone call between U.S. President Donald Trump and Ukrainian leader Volodymyr Zelenskiy has become a political flashpoint in Washington following reports that Trump asked Zelenskiy to investigate Democratic presidential hopeful Joe Biden and his son.

 The July 25 call has wide-ranging implications for Russia’s western neighbor Ukraine, which depends heavily on U.S. aid for combating corruption and for its military operations against pro-Russian rebels in its eastern regions.
 For Zelenskiy in particular, the call — and how he chooses to proceed next — risk leaving a blotch on his short political career.

-The scandal broke out just as Zelenskiy is scheduled to land in New York for the UN General Assembly and for talks with Trump on Monday.
+The scandal broke out as Zelenskiy was scheduled to land in New York for the UN General Assembly and for talks with Trump on Wednesday.

 Here’s a look at what we know so far: